The Museum of HP Calculators

 The registers and the stack are not changed when a program is written or read.
 If the checksum does not match the one recorded on the card, the display will blink and the memory will be filled with g NOPs.
 Press any key to clear it and insert it again to retry.

 The calculator uses label addressing.
-Labels available are the upper case letters A through E and the digits 0 through 9.
-Only labels A-E could be directly executed from the keyboard.
+Labels available are the upper-case letters A through E and the digits 0 through 9.
+Only labels A-E can be directly executed from the keyboard.
 The numeric labels are for use internal to the programs.
 The calculator always searches downward through program memory from the current location.
 If there are multiple copies of a label it will execute the first one it finds.
 After it gets to the end of memory it resumes searching from the beginning.

 The program below calculates the volume of a cylinder by calling the first example as a subroutine.
 If you don't have the first example in memory, key it in now after switching to W/PGRM mode and pressing f PRGM:

-LBL A Gives the program the name A f-1 These instructions are just the normal keystrokes sqrt for computing the area given the radius in X g pi (f-1 means inverse of shifted function. f-1 sqrt means x2) x RTN (return) Finishes the program
+LBL A Gives the program the name A f-1 These instructions are just the normal keystrokes √x for computing the area given the radius in X g π (f-1 means inverse of shifted function. f-1 √x means x2) × RTN (return) Finishes the program

 Now add the cylinder program: (If you already have program A loaded use SST in W/PRGM mode to step past it or press RTN in RUN mode to move to the top of memory and insert this routine in front of it.)

-LBL B A call A as a subroutine x multiply result of A times length.
+LBL B A call A as a subroutine × multiply result of A times length.
 RTN

 Now switch to RUN mode, type the cylinder length, press ENTER, then type the cylinder radius and press B to display the volume.
 The program uses the radius in X and calls the subroutine A to determine the area of the circle.
 When the subroutine returns, the area is in X and the length is still in Y so X and Y are multiplied to calculate the volume.
 The HP-65 only allows a single level of subroutines.
 In this example, if A had called another subroutine C, C would have executed but instead of returning to A, it would have returned to B.